vectorgrp/XCPlite/tools/bintool/README.md

 # bintool - XCPlite BIN File Tool

 A command-line tool for XCPlite `.BIN` persistence files.
-Persistence features in XCPlite are enabled with OPTION_CAL_PERSISTENCE.
+Persistence features in XCPlite are enabled with OPTION_ENABLE_PERSISTENCE.
 For safety, it is essential to use the EPK version segment.
 This can be enabled with OPTION_CAL_SEGMENT_EPK.

 Disclaimer: This is an AI generated tool.
 Don't use it for production.
 Improper use may corrupt calibration data.